 Need a longer break?
 Read a book (best, re-read an old favorite!)
 Visit a museum.
 Go to a concert or a movie.
 And at least once a year, turn off, tune out, and take a week or more to explore people and places.

 Understand why your body, your soul needs a break.
-Understand that this, too, is part of life.
+This, too, is part of life.
 It’s not something you need to forgive.
 You’ve done nothing wrong.
 You’re re-energizing, getting yourself ready for the next wave.

 JUMP BACK IN